ribbon-lang/rvm/README.template.md

 ### CLI

-The `ribboni` executable is a work in progress, but offers a functional command line interface for Ribbon.
+The `ribboni` executable is a work in progress, but offers a functional command line interface for RibbonI.

 #### CLI Usage
 <!--#Readme:CLI usage-->